haerimhwang/haerimhwang.github.io/_praat-posts/2021-01-14-AX-discrimination-task.md

 ---

 * This script creates an AX discrimination task with the inputted sound files.
+In the task, a stimulus consists of two sub-stimuli played in sequence, and the participants are asked to judge the similarity/difference between these sub-stimuli.

 <br>
 <br>